 These actions can also be performed through the GUI.
-The current limit can be typed directly into the field below "Current Limit (mA)", and the current supplied to the laser can either be selected by dragging the orange bar around the dial, or by typing a value directly into the field in the center.
-Note that, when dragging the bar, the value does not update until the bar is released.
+As with the Temperature Control board, any field with white text can have values entered directly.
+The current limit can be set through the field below "Current Limit (mA)", and the current supplied to the laser can either be selected by dragging the orange bar around the dial, or by typing a value directly into the field in the center.
+Note that, when dragging the bar, the value does not update until the bar has been released.
 These values may be slightly changed by the digitization scheme when entered.